-Extra tasty, rich & flavoursome vegan red wine gravy, infused with sweet vegetable & fresh herb flavour and perfect for serving with your holiday feast!
+Extra tasty, rich & flavoursome Red Wine Vegan Gravy, infused with sweet vegetable & fresh herb flavour and perfect for serving with your holiday feast!

 I can’t believe that Christmas is almost upon us.
 I am really not prepared this year and have so much left to do and only Christmas Eve to do it in.
 Thank goodness I managed to get the day off work.
-(Bribing your boss with Cranberry, Orange & Pistachio Muffins works wonders!)
+(Bribing your boss with Festive Vegan Cupcakes works wonders!)

 The plus side of me posting this recipe today is that my gravy for Christmas day is now made.
 It keeps very well for up to five days in the fridge and also freezes really well so you can make it well in advance and take some pressure off yourself on the day of your special meal.
 I am all for anything that makes life easier.